CSchoel/arbitrary-but-fixed/_drafts/mergesort-sentinel.md

 }
 ```

 The resulting code is even shorter than the CLRS variant with sentinels.
+Sedgewick - Cormen 1:0. 😉